 My name is Mike Mastry.
-I’m an accomplished woodworker and a third generation fisherman who grew up on the waters of Florida’s Gulf Coast.
+I’m a husband, a dad and a third generation fisherman who grew up on the waters of Florida’s Gulf Coast.
 I’m also a passionate and dedicated lawyer with a unique combination of practice areas: Estate Planning and Natural Resource Law.

 I was raised in a fishing family on the West coast of Florida.
 As a kid, we caught all the fish that we wanted.
 But as the population on the Gulf coast grew throughout the 1980s and 90’s, fish became harder to catch and the state and federal governments began to regulate fishing activities in a heavy-handed way.
 By the mid-90’s regulations had become so restrictive that fishermen were unable to keep most of what they caught, despite the fact that fish populations seemed to be healthy.
 So I decided to do what I could to make sure that the information underlying the regulations was sound and I took a job as a Marine Biologist working for the State of Florida.
 It only took a few years for me to realize that I wouldn’t be able to have a meaningful effect on regulations because, as a biologist I had no real influence over policy makers.